 What is mononucleosis (mono)?

 Mononucleosis (mono) is a common illness caused by a virus.
-It can start with a sore throat and swollen glands.
-And then it can leave you feeling tired and weak for weeks or months.
+It can start with a fever, a sore throat, and swollen glands.
+And you may feel tired and weak for several weeks or longer.
 Mono goes away on its own, but rest and good self-care can help you feel better.

 What causes mono and how does it spread?